FREQUENTLY ASKED QUESTIONS

 The whole process always starts with a one-on-one initial consultation with our Immigration counsel and Director, Cobus Kriek.

-In the initial consultation, you will receive a breakdown of your options as well as having an opportunity to discuss your personal circumstances as they relate to your eligibility to immigrate to Canada.
+In the initial consultation, you will receive 1) a breakdown of your options 2) have an opportunity to discuss your personal circumstances as they relate to your eligibility to immigrate to Canada.

 After an initial consultation, a retainer agreement (contract) will be sent to you should you choose to appoint Matrixvisa.